Air Quality Index and Your Health

 Who is most at risk from ozone and particle pollution?

-- Children - Their respiratory systems are still developing and they breathe more per pound of body weight than adults.
+- Children and Teenagers - Their respiratory systems are still developing and they breathe more per pound of body weight than adults.

 - Individuals with a lung disease - Ozone and particle pollution put additional stress on the lungs in addition to causing various reactions within the lungs.
 People with existing lung disease have less tolerance for the effects of pollutants.